 - A+ Rare performance.
 Reserved for highly exceptional, rare achievement. - A Excellent.
 Outstanding achievement. - A- Excellent work but not quite outstanding. - B+ Very good.
 Solid achievement expected of most graduate students. - B Good.
+Acceptable achievement.
-Acceptable achievement. - B- Acceptable achievement but below what is generally expected of graduate students. - C+ Fair achievement, above minimally acceptable level. - C Fair achievement but only minimally acceptable.

-C- Very low performance.
+- B- Acceptable achievement but below what is generally expected of graduate students. - C+ Fair achievement, above minimally acceptable level. - C Fair achievement but only minimally acceptable. - C- Very low performance.
 The records of students receiving such grades are subject to review.
 This review may result in the denial of permission to register for further study at Teachers College.
 No more than 3 points of C- may be credited toward any degree, certificate or diploma.
 Students completing requirements for more than one degree or diploma may count 3 points of C- toward only one such award.
-Students who accumulate 8 points or more with grades of C- or lower may not continue study at the College and will not receive a degree or diploma.
+Students who accumulate 8 points or more with grades of C- or lower may not continue study at the College and will not receive a degree or diploma. - Failure.

-F Failure.
 The records of students receiving such grades are subject to review.
 This review may result in the denial of permission to register for further study at Teachers College.
 Students who accumulate 8 points or more with grades of C- or lower may not continue study at the College and will not receive a degree or diploma.
 Students usually may not repeat a failed course unless it is required.
 When the course is required, the students may re-register and obtain a satisfactory grade.
-The previous F grade remains on the transcript.
+The previous F grade remains on the transcript. - P Passed.

-P Passed.
 The "P" grade indicates passing performance in certain courses that only provide for dichotomous evaluation.
 Alternatively, by arrangement with the instructor as outlined in the Grading Options section below, students can request pass/fail grading in courses that normally lead to letter grades.
-Once an www.tc.edu/catalog instructor submits a final pass/fail grade for a course, the transcripts of students in that course will not carry any other type of grade.
-The College does not issue supplementary statements on student performance in the course.

-DP Doctoral pass credit.
+Once an instructor submits a final pass/fail grade for a course, the transcripts of students in that course will not carry any other type of grade.
+The College does not issue supplementary statements on student performance in the course. - DP Doctoral pass credit.
 The grade of DP may be assigned only to certified doctoral candidates who have successfully completed all requirements prescribed by the instructor.
 Students may receive DP credit only for courses taken in the semesters after they are certified.
 DP credit may not apply toward M.A. or M.S. degree requirements.
 A maximum of 6 points of DP credit may apply toward Ed.M. degree requirements.
-See section below on Grading Options for further information.

-WD Withdrawn.
-The WD grade indicates course withdrawal after the close of the change-of-program period during the term or non-attendance, as reported by a course instructor.

-YC Year Course.
+See section below on Grading Options for further information. - WD Withdrawn.
+The WD grade indicates course withdrawal after the close of the change-of-program period during the term or non-attendance, as reported by a course instructor. - YC Year Course.
 The symbol "YC" is assigned for the first half of a year course (courses that appear with a "z" suffix on the transcript).
 At the end of the second half of the course, the final grade, denoting the instructor's evaluation, will appear on the transcript.